Dems praise Kimmel for emotional monologue

 - Kimmel opened up about his son's battle with a heart defect

+"Well said, Jimmy," Obama wrote on Twitter Tuesday afternoon.
+"That's exactly why we fought so hard for the (Affordable Care Act), and why we need to protect it for kids like Billy.
+And congratulations!"

-The tweeted responses came as Republican leaders continue to try and push an Obamacare repeal and replace bill through the House.
+The former president's tweet came as Republican leaders continue to try and push an Obamacare repeal and replace bill through the House.

 "Watch and prepare to tear up," Hillary Clinton tweeted Tuesday morning.
 "Thanks Jimmy Kimmel for sharing your story and reminding us what's at stake with health care."